-Canada has been experiencing a significant change in its population make up over the past 20 years and is truly becoming a multi cultural landscape, and no more so than in its large urban centers.
-Forecasts project that the visible minority will be the visible majority in Toronto and Vancouver by 2017.
+Canada has been experiencing a significant change in its population make up over the past three or more decades and has truly become a multi cultural landscape, and no more so than in its large urban centers.

 This presents many challenges as some ethnic groups do not consider policing as a viable career choice or have a lack of trust based on experience from their home country, where the police may have been corrupt and aggressive.
 There is a need for each of us to truly embrace diversity if we are to meet and overcome our future challenges together.

 Visible minorities, women and First Nations citizens are applying and being hired at a rate that is changing the face of the policing mosaic.
 It is critical that Canada’s police agencies are not only representative of all ethnic groups that make up our national population, but also that they are aware of, understand, and respect each of these groups and their cultural practices and beliefs.